MaxF-dev/polite-eucalyptus/src/pages/index.md

   - type: hero_section
     title: New Homes and Renovations
     content: >
-      **With vast experience in renovations , extensions , new homes and minor dwellings, we will cater to your building needs.**
+      **With vast experience in renovations, extensions, new homes, and minor dwellings, we will cater to your building needs.**
     actions:
       - type: action